 Hepatitis A, B, & C

-Hepatitis A, B, & C are virus strains that cause an acute inflammation of the liver.
+Hepatitis A, B, & C are virus strains that cause acute inflammation of the liver.
 Depending on the strain, the viruses can be easily spread from person to person via food, water, and bodily fluids including blood.
-Though there are vaccines for Hepatitis A & B, there is no vaccine for Hepatitis C. While there are medications to treat B & C, Hepatitis A usually goes away on its own though it’s extremely contagious and can easily be spread to the wide population.
+Though there are vaccines for Hepatitis A & B, there is no vaccine for Hepatitis C. While there are medications to treat B & C, Hepatitis A usually goes away on its own though it’s extremely contagious and can easily be spread to a wide population.
 The symptoms often include:

 - yellowing of the skin and eyes

 Meningitis is an extremely dangerous disease that causes inflammation in the tissue between the brain and skull and also along the spinal cord.
 Though relatively rare, the infection can be caused by numerous sources such as viruses, bacteria, and fungi.
 Though symptoms vary by age, they usually include:

 - Cold hands or feet